pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-subclass.md

 Select parameters of "public LaborItem"

 #|en| That is enough to make the new subclass stop displaying errors.
-However, this constructor is unwieldy: some arguments are necessary for <code>LaborItem</code> and others are not.
+However, this constructor is unwieldy: some arguments are necessary for `LaborItem` and others are not.
 We will fix this a little later.

 Set step 3